massalabs/station/README.md

 You can now execute a thyra-server using the following command changing _path to ..._ to proper values:
 `thyra-server --tls-certificate <path to my_thyra.crt> --tls-key <path to my_thyra.key>`.

-### ... wallet management?

-You can access to Thyra wallet interface at URL : <http://my.massa/thyra/wallet/index.html>
-By inputing the 'Nickname' & 'Password', you'll be able to create an encrypted wallet locally on your machine.

-### ... web on chain?

-You can access to Thyra web hosting interface at URL : <http://my.massa/thyra/websiteCreator/index.html>

-In order to register a website on Thyra you'll need to :

-- Deploy a Smart Contract that will handle the storage of your website, your DNS name will fetch the Address of this Smart Contract
-- Upload the build of your application

 ### ... code with auto-reload